codeaches/codeaches.github.io/_posts/2018-12-20-Spring Boot-OAuth2 and Resource Server setup.md

 Let's create a class `AuthServerConfig.java` and annotate with `@EnableAuthorizationServer`.
 This annotation is used by spring internally to configure the OAuth 2.0 Authorization Server mechanism

 1. `JdbcTokenStore` implements token services that stores tokens in a database.
 2. `BCryptPasswordEncoder` implements PasswordEncoder that uses the BCrypt strong hashing function.
 Clients can optionally supply a "strength" (a.k.a. log rounds in BCrypt) and a SecureRandom instance.
 The larger the strength parameter the more work will have to be done (exponentially) to hash the passwords.
-The value used in this example is 4.
+The value used in this example is 8 for `client secret`.
 3. `AuthorizationServerEndpointsConfigurer` configures the non-security features of the Authorization Server endpoints, like token store, token customizations, user approvals and grant types.
 5. `AuthorizationServerSecurityConfigurer` configures the security of the Authorization Server, which means in practical terms the /oauth/token endpoint.
 6. `ClientDetailsServiceConfigurer` configures the ClientDetailsService, e.g. declaring individual clients and their properties.